Scientific Name

 Description

-Phlomis cashmeriana is a tough, durable, long-blooming perennial that grows to 2 feet (60 cm) tall and spread out to form a wide mass up to 10 feet (3 m) or more.
-It has densely woolly stems that hold 8 inches (20 cm) long leaves broadly rounded at the base and pointed at the tip with a scalloped margin and downy undersides.
+Phlomis cashmeriana is a tough, durable, long-blooming perennial that grows to 2 feet (60 cm) tall and spreads out to form a wide mass up to 10 feet (3 m) or more.
+It has densely woolly stems that hold 8-inch (20 cm) long leaves, broadly rounded at the base and pointed at the tip, with a scalloped margin and downy undersides.

 The large pale lilac-pink flowers bloom in spring and summer.